rspishock/Bash-Security-Tools/README.md

-# Bash-Security-Tools
+# Security Tools
-A collection of security and pen testing tools written in Bash
+A collection of security and pen testing tools written in Bash and Python

 ## Tools
 ### environment.sh
 ### sweep.sh
+### generate_ip.py

 ##### Tools and technologies used